akeyess/Cirriculum_Vitae/README.md

   - Personal Running Research

     - Future study to investigate if a relationship exists between workout performance and training run pace.
 In the past I think I did not respect easy days as much as I should have.
-As of recent months I have been slowing down easy training days and been feeling stronger when it comes to workout performance.
-I believe over the past 6 month we will see a slow down in easy running pace to correlate with an increase in workout performance.
+As of recent months I have been slowing down easy training days and been feeling stronger when it comes to workout performance. ***I believe over the past 6 months we will see a slow down in easy running pace correlate with an increase in workout performance***.

       ***-EXPERIENCE-*** *Problem Solving - Data Aggregation - Qualitative Analysis - Significance Test - Tableau Visual*